AidanLam06/SEG-2105-Group-21-Lab-1/README.md

 # simple_calculator_SEG2105B00
-An android calculator that can understand simple algebra using postfix notation evaluated through a stack
+An android calculator that can understand simple algebra using postfix notation evaluated through an array stack